 Blend all of the ingredients in a glass bottle.
 Run a warm bath, then pour all the contents of the bottle into the water.
 Once this is done, you can soak in the bath and let the essential oils work their magic.

 This is a very simple procedure, but you may also want to whip up a bigger batch so you can have the blend on hand next time you want to use it.
-If you want to prepare the blend ahead of time, store it in a glass bottle like this one, which can help preserve the quality of the essential oils.
+If you want to prepare the blend ahead of time, store it in a glass pipette bottle, which can help preserve the quality of the essential oils.
 The bottle should be stashed away in a cool dark place away from humidity.
 This means that you should not store the bottle inside your bathroom.

 Rosemary diffuser blend